jadounrahul/kartsnms/doc/Extensions/Syslog.md

 ### Matching syslogs to hosts with different names

-In some cases, you may get logs that aren't being associated with the device in LibreNMS.
-For example, in LibreNMS the device is known as "ne-core-01", and that's how DNS resolves.
+In some cases, you may get logs that aren't being associated with the device in KartsNMS.
+For example, in KartsNMS the device is known as "ne-core-01", and that's how DNS resolves.
 However, the received syslogs are for "loopback.core-nw".

-To fix this issue, you can configure LibreNMS to translate the incoming syslog hostname into another hostname, so that the logs get associated with the correct device.
+To fix this issue, you can configure KartsNMS to translate the incoming syslog hostname into another hostname, so that the logs get associated with the correct device.